GBDK 2020 Docs 4.3.0

 • Here is how to declare const pointers and variables:

 • For calculated values that don't change, pre-compute results once and store the result.
-Using lookup-tables and the like can improve speed and reduce code size.
+Using lookup-tables and similar approaches can improve speed and reduce code size.
 Macros can sometimes help.
 It may be beneficial to do the calculations with an outside tool and then include the result as C code in a const array.

 • Use an advancing pointer (someStruct->var = x; someStruct++) to loop through arrays of structs instead of using indexing each time in the loop someStruct[i].var = x.